evertverschoor/2DGameEngine/README.md

 CHANGELOG:

 Sept.
 11, 2015

 -> Added Sharpening and Motion Blur postprocessing effects, and a class to test motion blur through moving the mouse.

+-> Added Saturation effect and support for multiple postprocessing effects to work at the same time.

 BENCHMARKS:

 	Always 1080p, maxed out everything there is at the time.
 	Running on weaker card without vsync(so the framerate isnt capped at 60)
 	Specs: A10-5750M with Radeon HD 8650G, Windows 10

 Sept.
 11, 2015

 -> avg 50-60fps during heavy motion blur

+-> avg 60+fps during heavy motion blur